Danncode10/Work1/Docs/DannFramework_docs/Phase 1: Project Planning & Problem Definition.md

 - **Are there secondary users or admins?**

-    Secondary users could be people searching for healthy food recipes based on their location.
-Admins are responsible for managing content, verifying sources, and moderating questions in the “Ask a Doctor” section.
+    Admins are responsible for managing content and verifying sources.
+Version 1 focuses on guest users without mandatory accounts.

 - **What is their technical skill level?**